twcc/AFS_tools/use_cases/webcrawler_chatbot/README.md

 1. Launch the API server using the command: `uvicorn chat_api_server:app --host 0.0.0.0 --port 8000`

+Suggestion: you can use "&" at the end of the command, so you can keep going on next step.

 ## Step 6: Start Chat UI Server

-Start the chat user interface server by running: `streamlit run chat_ui_server.py`
+Start the chat user interface server by running: `python -m streamlit run chat_ui_server.py`

 Following these steps will help you successfully complete the process, from generating essential dataset for embedding, updating parameters, vectorizing website data, to launching the API server and chat user interface server.
 Keep these instructions as a reference whenever needed.